haroldwo/abablog/content/post/crawler.md

 ## 3. HTTP request -> Web

-I use lib "github.com/PuerkitoBio/goquery" for convenience.
+I used lib "github.com/PuerkitoBio/goquery" for convenience.
 You can use regexp instead of it for a more original way.
 Here, I wrote two methods.

 First one, I just catch data from a page.
 ```